ntwigs/gooka/README.md

 ### What's this?
 Are you still using css-outside-JS (also known as just "css") - and you know that there *might* be some old css classes that are no longer in use?
 Such as `.deleteLater` and `.testing123`?
 But you're also quite sure about not wanting something fully automatic - so you know that you're in control?
 Then **Gooka** is for you!

 Gooka is an easy way to find unused css classes in your code.
-It basically takes a css file and some non-css files and searches for the Selectors inside those files.
-If no unused Selectors are found, **congratulations**.
-But if Gooka finds some unused Selectors - you'll get a list of those Selectors, and manually delete them.
+It basically takes a css file and some non-css files and searches for the selectors inside those files.
+If no unused selectors are found, **congratulations**.
+But if Gooka finds some unused selectors - you'll get a list of those selectors, and manually delete them.

 // INSERT GIFS HERE.